OU-CS3560/s24-killer-sudoku/README.md

 ## How to build/compile

 Go to the posted team-killer-sudoku website and try it out!
-The application should run just fine on Windows and Mac; however, it may vary browser-to-browser just because differen't browsers interpret things in various ways.
+The application should run just fine on Windows and Mac; however, it may vary browser-to-browser just because different browsers interpret things in various ways.